qutech/QuMADA/docs/tutorials.rst

 In our example the SET consists source and drain contact, a global accumulation gate, two barriers and a plunger gate for finetuning the dot potential.
 In a first step we want to ramp all the gates in parallel to check whether we can accumulate charges and open a current path through the quantum well.
 Furthermore, we want to apply a bias voltage between the source and drain contact and measure the current flowing through them using a lockin amplifier.
-Each terminal or gate in QTools can have one or more parameters corresponding to physical properties such as voltage or current.
+Each terminal or gate in QuMADA can have one or more parameters corresponding to physical properties such as voltage or current.
 In some cases it is still necessary to think about instrument properties (in this case the lockin has an "output_enabled" parameter) and settings that have to be set.
 You can either change them manually before the measurement or include them into the parameters.
 In the latter case they will be set automatically before the measurement start.